Gap dynamics: Disturbances

 Gap dynamics are the result of disturbances within an ecosystem.
 There are both large scale and small scale disturbances, and both are influenced by duration and frequency.
 These all affect the resulting impact and regeneration patterns of the ecosystem.

 The most common type of disturbance within a tropical ecosystem is fire.
 Since most nutrients in a tropical ecosystem are contained in the biomass of plants, fire is an important component of recycling these nutrients and therefore regenerating an ecosystem.

 An example of a small scale disturbance is a tree falling.
 This can cause soil movement, which redistributes any nutrients or organisms that were attached to the tree.
 The tree falling also opens up the canopy for light entrance, which can support the growth of other trees and plants.

 After a disturbance, there are several ways in which regeneration can occur.
 One way, termed the advance regeneration pathway, is when the primary understory already contains seedlings and saplings.
-This method is most common in the Neotropics when faced when small scale disturbances.
+This method is most common in the Neotropics when faced with small scale disturbances.
 The next pathway is from tree remains, or any growth from bases or roots, and is common in small disturbance gaps.
 The third route is referred to as the soil seed bank, and is the result of germination of seeds already found in the soil.
 The final regeneration pathway is the arrival of new seeds via animal dispersal or wind movement.
 The most critical components of the regeneration are seed distribution, germination, and survival.